CMSgov/bluebutton-web-server/docker-compose/readme.md

 COMPOSE_CONVERT_WINDOWS_PATHS=1
 ```

-## Remote debugging Blue Button server
+## Remote debugging BB2 server

 Add the line below to the .env file to enable remote PTVSD debugging
-of Blue Button server in a docker container:
+of BB2 server in a docker container:

 ```
 BB20_ENABLE_REMOTE_DEBUG=true
 ```

-After the Blue Button server is up, ptvsd is listening on port 5678.
+After BB2 server is up, ptvsd is listening on port 5678.
-Afterward, attach to server from your IDE (e.g. VSCode) and put break
+Afterward, attach to it from your IDE (e.g. VSCode) and put break
 points on the execution path.
 You can now start debugging.

 ## Remote debugging Blue Button unit tests